15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 JRCC’s menus are approved by the Department of Health, Nutrition Services annually and follow the Canada Food Guide for Children.
 Our menu plans run on a rotation and include a wide variety of foods.
 The day’s menu will be posted each day for your information.
 If your child has any food allergies or aversions or requires supplements due to a medical condition please notify us.
 You will be responsible for providing these foods/supplements for your child.
 JRCC will try to accommodate your child’s needs however there may be times when it will be necessary for you to provide lunch, snacks or milk alternatives for your child.

 On site is an experienced cook/housekeeper for all food preparation.
-A morning and afternoon snack each include foods from at least two food groups (One being a vegetable or fruit item) and a full course lunch including all recommended food groups.
-The staff will not force children to eat or withhold favorite foods but encourage children through positive modeling and reinforcement to try new or other foods.
+A morning and afternoon snack each include foods from at least two food groups and a full course lunch including all recommended food groups.
 Please keep us informed about any food allergies.
 All food purchased or donated for JRCC is from government inspected facilities such as Superstore, Sobey’s, Walmart, Costco, Groucher’s Farm Market & Avery’s Farm Market.

 Food & Nutrition Regulations in a Daycare Setting